supersquad-challenge/NEO-hackathon/front-end-neo/README.md

 1. **Google Login**: Start by logging in using your Google account.
 2. **Select Challenge and Connect Neo N3 Wallet**: Choose a challenge you're interested in and connect your Neo N3 wallet.
-3. **Deposit USDT**: Deposit up to 200 USDT to participate in the challenge.
+3. **Deposit USDC**: Deposit up to 200 USDC to participate in the challenge.
 4. **Upload Photo for Verification**: Upload a photo for verification purposes.
 5. **Complete Challenge and Earn Rewards**: Complete the challenge and earn additional rewards based on yield boosting.